CoulterJones/New-School/news-narrative-design/level-three/measuring-inequality-census.md

 # Homework

 Using the data analysis we conducted in class, the Census report or any other new inequality-related data set like [DataUSA](https://datausa.io/profile/geo/new-york-ny), identify a datapoint and write a paragraph about it.
-Ideally this is your lede paragraph of a story you would pitch.
+Ideally this is your lede paragraph of a story you would write.
 Email it to Allison and myself.

 __due__: October 23